FreeAndFair/ColoradoRLA/docs/20_tutorial.md

-***should more detailed instructions/descriptions for the retrieving of ballots, and the rules about interpretation of ballot marks, be included in the tutorial?
+***should more detailed instructions/descriptions for the retrieving of ballots, and the rules about interpretation of ballot marks, be included in the run book?

 Contest landing page ---?

 Contest detail page ---?

-I don't think (but will happily stand corrected) the tutorial needs to contain the 'why' -- only the 'how' and where/when/etc. of the process as experienced by the users/auditors.
+I don't think (but will happily stand corrected) the run book needs to contain the 'why' -- only the 'how' and where/when/etc. of the process as experienced by the users/auditors.
 Each screenshot should have an associated index describing key features/fields/etc. which can be numerically identified.